 INTRODUCTION

-The Undergraduate Curriculum Committee (UCC) is a standing committee of the University Senate as defined in part IV-A of the University Senate Charter.
-Composed of regular and advisory members representing the faculty, administration, and student body, the Undergraduate Curriculum Committee makes recommendations to the University Senate concerning university- wide [undergraduate] academic policies and reviews particular undergraduate programs and courses to determine whether they meet established standards.
+The Undergraduate Curriculum Committee (UCC) is a standing committee of the Faculty Senate as defined in part IV-A of the Faculty Senate Charter.
+Composed of regular and advisory members representing the faculty, administration, and student body, the Undergraduate Curriculum Committee makes recommendations to the Faculty Senate concerning university- wide [undergraduate] academic policies and reviews particular undergraduate programs and courses to determine whether they meet established standards.
 Specific functions of the Undergraduate Curriculum Committee

 are covered under UCC Bylaws Section IV.
-The Charter of the University Senate and the Bylaws of the Undergraduate Curriculum Committee govern operation of the Undergraduate Curriculum Committee.
-The mission of the UCC is not simply to consider passage of undergraduate curricular and academic proposals but to insure the development of high-quality undergraduate courses, programs, and academic policies that will help the University fulfill its academic mission.
+The Charter of the Faculty Senate and the Bylaws of the Undergraduate Curriculum Committee govern operation of the Undergraduate Curriculum Committee.
+The mission of the UCC is not simply to consider passage of undergraduate curricular and academic proposals but to ensure the development of high-quality undergraduate courses, programs, and academic policies that will help the University fulfill its academic mission.

 BYLAWS